-While you are like to get lot of data from data files like comma separated or tab separated files, many times your business data might be stored in a relational database like SQL Server or Oracle or MySQL.
+While you are likely to get lot of data from data files like comma separated or tab separated files, many times your business data might be stored in a relational database like SQL Server or Oracle or MySQL.
 At times, your company may copy this data in your desired format like comma separated files and give it to you.

 But many times, they can simply give you read access to the database and ask you to get that data from the database directly.
 In such a scenario, you need to be able to connect to the relational database storing the data.
-You also need to have at least some basic knowledge about Relational databases and T-SQL like Select , joins , where clause etc. Basically you need to be able to write SQL queries.
+You also need to have at least some basic knowledge about relational databases and T-SQL like select, joins, where clause, etc. Basically, you need to be able to write SQL queries.